bscotch/rumpus-ce/README.md

 ## Usage

-### New to Programming and/or Javascript?
+### New to Programming and/or JavaScript?

-While this project is meant to help jump-start community use of Rumpus CE, it is not designed specifically for people new to programming or new to Javascript/Typescript.
+While this project is meant to help jump-start community use of Rumpus CE, it is not designed specifically for people new to programming or new to JavaScript/Typescript.

 Most of the documentation for this project is internal, via JSDoc and Typescript, because external documentation is prone